How do I become an owner?

 It is important that prospective homeowners know the law and take it seriously.
 A few mistakes between landlord and tenant can easily cause the landlord to lose money.
 For example, if a landlord fails to return a former tenant’s security deposit within a certain period of time, the landlord may be required to pay the tenant additional monetary compensation.
 There are also sanctions for issues such as discrimination.
 Refusing to rent to a minority or an individual with a child may result in a lawsuit.

-See also How do I become a telemetry nurse?
+See also How can I become a material handler?

 An aspiring landlord should be aware of the laws governing eviction in their specific district.